 Shabina leads the way in researching and championing the rights of women and girls.
 She graduated with a LL.B from Greenwich University and completed her LL.M at Cornell University.
 She was awarded the Blackstone Entrance Exhibition Award and the Lord Lowry Scholarship by the Honourable Society of the Middle Temple in 2008.
 She was called to the Bar in 2009.
 In 2012 she was awarded a Winston Churchill Travel Fellowship enabling her to travel to Sri Lanka, Cambodia and India to conduct legal research on the issue of acid violence.
 In 2013 was admitted as a solicitor.
 That same year, she was selected by the Oxford Centre for Islamic Studies’ to participate in the Young Muslim Leadership Programme; a forum for young British Muslims with strong leadership potential to come together and consider key issues affecting British society.
 In 2014, she was awarded a Churchill Fellow Medallion, by the Winston Churchill Memorial Trust, for her research.

 She was awarded a Fulbright scholarship in 2017 to undertake research on child and forced marriage in the USA.
 She conducted this research as part of her postgraduate studies at Cornell Law School in 2018.

-Shabina is now a part time lecturer in law and teaches Sex & Gender in the Legal Process at the University of Buckingham and Advocacy & Professional Ethics at the University of Greenwich.
+Shabina was formerly a part time lecturer in law: she taught Sex & Gender in the Legal Process, a module led by the prominent Dr Jocelynne Scutt, and Legal Skills & Procedure at the University of Buckingham and she also taught Advocacy & Professional Ethics at the University of Greenwich.

 She speaks fluent Bengali, Hindi and Urdu.
 She is also a certified user of Level 1 British Sign Language.